SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Because they use commercial service providers they usually have a monthly service fee in addition to the cost of the device.

 Satellite messenger Android iOS Smartphone Accessory

-- 🌎ZOLEO GLOBAL TWO-WAY SATELLITE COMMUNICATOR: Rugged, GPS location-aware and Iridium satellite based, the ZOLEO device links with the free ZOLEO app on your smartphone or tablet to keep you connected when outside cell coverage.
-MONTHLY SUBSCRIPTION REQUIRED: $20, $35 or $50 (25, 250 or unlimited satellite messages) with cellular, Wi-Fi and SOS messaging included.
+- 🌎ZOLEO GLOBAL TWO-WAY SATELLITE COMMUNICATOR: Rugged, GPS location-aware and Iridium satellite based, the ZOLEO device links with the free ZOLEO app on your smartphone to keep you connected when outside cell coverage.
+Monthly subscription required: $20, $35 or $50 (25, 250 or unlimited satellite messages) with unlimited check-in, SOS, cell and Wi-Fi messages included.
 After the initial 3-month commitment, suspend for just $4/mo.
-Plans currently available in USA, Canada, Australia, but work globally.
+Plans available in USA, Canada, Australia, EU but work globally.

-- 🆘EMERGENCY SOS & MORE: If something goes wrong, declaring an SOS ensures your SOS alert and GPS coordinates are sent to the expert 24/7 emergency monitoring service.
-Other safety features include check-in to let others know you’re OK (using built-in device button or the ZOLEO app) and the ability to add your GPS coordinates to any message.
-Location Share+ (add-on at $6/mo) allows for automatic location sharing at a selected interval including a breadcrumb trail viewable in a map.
+- ✅CHECK-IN & LOCATION SHARING: Check in to let others know you’re OK (using built-in device button or the ZOLEO app) and share your GPS location via messages, check-ins, automated Location Share+ updates or through a secure Share Map URL.
+Location Share+ (add-on at $6/mo) allows for automatic location sharing at a selected interval and includes a breadcrumb trail viewable on a map.

 Some feedback by users of both devices is that they require a clear sky to access the signal.
 If you are under a rock overhang or heavy canopy of leaves the signal may be obscured.

 Carry along an SOS flashlight.
 A flashlight can be used to signal the morse code of three dots (short turning of and off the light), three dashes (longer period of turning on and off the light source), and three dots.